 Treatment involves surgery to remove the thyroid gland and surrounding lymph nodes.
 Because this is an uncommon tumor, surgery should be performed by a surgeon who is familiar with this type of cancer and experienced with the operation required.

 Chemotherapy and radiation do not work very well for this type of cancer.
 Radiation is used in some patients after surgery.
 New treatments are being investigated in clinical trials.
 Your doctor can tell you more about these, if needed.

 Approximately 86% of those with medullary carcinoma of the thyroid live at least 5 years after diagnosis.
 The 10-year survival rate is 65%.

 Complications may include:

 Call your health care provider if you have symptoms of medullary carcinoma of the thyroid.

 Prevention may not be possible.
 However, being aware of your risk factors, especially your family history, may allow for early diagnosis and treatment.
-There are some recommendations regarding removing the thyroid gland in people who have a very strong family history of MTC.
+For persons who have a very strong family history of MTC, the option to remove the thyroid gland may be recommended.
 You should carefully discuss this option with a doctor who is very familiar with the disease.

 Thyroid - medullary carcinoma; Cancer - thyroid (medullary carcinoma); MTC

 Schneider DF, Mazeh H, Lubner SJ, et al. Cancer of the endocrine system.
 In: Niederhuber JE, Armitage JO, Doroshow JH, et al., eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, Pa: Elsevier Churchill Livingstone; 2013:chap 71.